 I have been the Primary Music Leader in the Church of Jesus Christ of Latter-day Saints multiple times.
 I’ll share some resources and other ideas that I’ve done in Primary or things I have come across that are worth checking out.

 Everything we do in Primary falls into three categories: Do (experience), Learn (teach), Review (play with a song).

 Teaching a Song

-Reviewing a song and enjoying singing is so easy.
+Reviewing (a song) and enjoying singing are so easy.
 Teaching a song can be a challenge if you have never seen an effective Primary Music Leader in action.
 I love this CTR Music Wheel.
 It reminds us to “sing” to the children more than we chant, explain, or play games.
 They learn by hearing you sing it first.